 Fruit flies are small flies that can pass through ordinary insect screens and are often found in homes, restaurants, fruit markets, bars, salad bars, and any other place where fruits and vegetables are found.
 They will often enter structures from nearby dumpsters, trash receptacles, and damp compost piles where fruits and vegetables have been disposed of.
 Fruit flies lay large numbers of eggs on fruit, and the hatched larvae feed on the fruit.
 Fruit flies are active during periods of warm weather; single generations may develop in less than a week when temperatures are between 80° and 89°F.

-Fruit Fly Behaviors & Dangers
+Fruit Fly Behaviors, Threats, or Dangers

 Need help with Fruit Fly control?